Reflex Sympathetic Dystrophy Syndrome

 Head and facial pain can be agonizing, whether it results from dental problems or from

-disorders such as cranial neuralgia, in which one of the nerves in the face, head, or neck is
+disorders such as cranial neuralgia, in which one of the nerves in the face, head, or

-characterized by a stabbing, shooting pain.
+and is characterized by a stabbing, shooting pain.

 Muscle pain can range from an aching muscle, spasm, or strain, to the severe spasticity